ziirish/burp-ui/docs/installation.rst

 Example
 -------

-By default, the standalone server listens on *127.0.0.1* on port *5000*, if you wish to change this, you would run something like:
+By default, the embedded server listens on *127.0.0.1* on port *5000*, if you wish to change this, you would run something like:

 ::